IBIC/birthdaycard/README.md

 For demonstration purposes we have included two NiFTI files, a structural (`T1.nii.gz`) and skull stripped version (`T1_skullstripped.nii.gz`).
-This is subject XXXX from the publically available ABIDE data set (include link here).
-We have given this subject the name "John Doe". *don't choose a gender if you don't have to - what about Alex or Drew*
+This is subject 50777 from the publically available [ABIDE data set](http://fcon_1000.projects.nitrc.org/indi/abide/).
+We have given this subject the name "Alex Doe".

 Note that the program assumes that the orientation of the NiFTI files matches those of the standard MNI template image.